LykkeCity/Lykke.Ico.Contracts.Skycell.Smarc/README.md

 ## Development Process

-We use Truffle for development and testing.
-See truffleframework.com/docs/ for details.
+We use [Truffle](http://truffleframework.com/docs/) for development and testing.

+Install with ```npm install -g truffle```.

+Launch develop network with ```truffle develop```.

+Publish contract with ```migrate --reset```.

+Test with ```test```.

+See [documentation](http://truffleframework.com/docs/) for further scenarios.

 ## Libs

-Please, use copy/paste [to local files] instead of using NPM or EthPM or referencing remote files.

-Also, use local files only for interface defenitions (like ERC20 or ERC677) or libraries (like SafeMath).
-All logic, even common (like Ownable), should be written directly to contract file.
+Please, consider copy/paste of common functionality to the single contract file.

-In case of smart contracts, which contain rather small amount of code, this approach makes developing and reviewing processes easier and faster.
+In case of smart contracts, which contain rather small amount of code, this approach makes developing, reviewing and deploying processes easier and faster.